samthegliderpilot/PythonEquations2Orbits/README.md

 ```

 That last command is adding additional dependencies for pyomo, not sure how much it is needed.

+Note that I am trying to make this library strongly typed with MyPy.

 Note that my conversion of Jupyter notebooks requires LaTeX of some sort to be installed (on Windows, I'm using MiKTeX)